jgarciasuarez/jgarciasuarez.github.io/index.md

 The tools I use to tackle problems are numerical methods and applied mathematics.

-## Research topics I’m interested in:
+## Research topics I’m currently interested in:

 - **Tribology**